dgm816/chatter/docs/tui_design.md

     *   If it's a command (e.g., `/quit`), the command is executed locally.
     *   If it's a message, it's sent to the `irc` module to be transmitted to the server.
 5. The input line is cleared for new input.
+6. To prevent rendering artifacts and flickering, any user input that modifies the screen state triggers a full refresh of the entire TUI.

 ## 5. Event Handling